2 Parts

 Pulling the cash from savings may create difficulties if other needs arise before you can sell your house and recapture those funds.

-Unlike working with professional local real estate investors, selling your house the traditional way, with a real estate agent specializing in your area, will also involve closing costs such as realtor commissions (to learn more about closing costs, read our in-depth article Cost of Selling a Home with a Realtor) .
+Unlike working with professional local real estate investors, selling your house the traditional way, with a real estate agent specializing in your area, will also involve closing costs such as realtor commissions.

-You should subtract these from the market value to calculate your net proceeds from a sale.
-This will make it harder to receive a dollar for dollar repayment of your repair costs.
+You should subtract these from the market value of your home to calculate your net proceeds from a sale.
+This will make it harder to receive a dollar-for-dollar repayment of your repair costs.

 Many people can’t devote the time needed to oversee an extensive repair or replacement of their septic system.
-It may also require a lot of time doing landscaping repair after the septic work is done.
+It may also require a lot of time to do landscaping repair after the septic work is done.

 About the Author